In a rarity, a meteor hit and an asteroid near-miss on same day

 DIFFICULT TO SEE AHEAD OF TIME

-The rock that broke apart over Russia was believed to be a tiny asteroid, estimated to be about 49 feet (15 metres) - more than twice the size of a small car - and travelling at 11 miles (18 km) per second, NASA said.
+The rock that broke apart over Russia was believed to be a tiny asteroid, estimated to be about 49 feet - more than twice the size of a small car - and traveling at 11 miles per second, NASA said.

 "These things are very faint until they get close enough to the Earth to be seen.
 An asteroid such as this, which approaches the Earth from the daytime sky, is virtually impossible to see ahead of time because telescopes have to look in the night-time sky to discover asteroids," Chodas told reporters on a conference call.